anthonydiiorio/Blog/content/posts/cups-server/index.md

     relative: true
 ---

-First make sure your locale is set so the expected paper size is selected.
+First, make sure your locale is set so the expected paper size is selected.
 The United States and Canada use Legal/Letter size.
 If you don't set your locale, it will default to A4 size.

 ``` bash
 sudo dpkg-reconfigure locales